uvarc/rc-website/content/userinfo/hpc/software/chemistry.md

 Please see the page of the particular package you wish to use for more details.

 **VASP Users**
 The Vienna Ab-Initio Simulation Package, is licensed by individual groups and we do not have a common installation.
-We have basic instructions for building VASP on Rivanna at its page.
+We have basic instructions for building VASP on the HPC system at its page.

 # Available Chemistry Software

-To get an up-to-date list of the installed chemistry applications, log on to Rivanna and run the following command in a terminal window:
+To get an up-to-date list of the installed chemistry applications, log on to UVA HPC and run the following command in a terminal window:
 ```
 module keyword chem
 ```